benszilas/miniRT/README.md

   ◦ Camera:
 ∗ identifier: C
      ∗ x,y,z coordinates of the view point: -50.0,0,20
-∗ 3d normalized orientation vector.
-In range [-1,1] for each x,y,z axis:
+∗ orientation vector for each x,y,z axis:
 0.0,0.0,1.0
 ∗ FOV : Horizontal field of view in degrees in range [0,180]: 70